yumium/cpp-internals/README.md

-C++ reference implementation of key data structures.
-Mainly for educational purposes.
+C++ reference implementation for various internals, follows the libc++ implementation as much as possible.
+Could be useful for educational purposes.